 It’s an absolutely insane trip.
 And it’s hard to forget The Diving Bell and The Butterfly.
 This film was nominated for four Academy Awards and took on “locked in” syndrome through the POV shot.

 This action film took the entire idea of “First Person” to the next level.
-It definitely took the POV shot to the next level and exploited the frame as an interesting gimmick to build hype around the title.
+It definitely took the POV shot and exploited the frame as an interesting gimmick to build hype around the title.
+If you've seen the film, you might notice the limitations of this style of filmmaking but, with VR technology gaining traction, this won't be the last time we see it.

 Filmmaking Techniques Masterclass